kumbulanit/t-sql/tech company/untitled/Module 17 - Implementing Error Handling/Module17_Exercise_Answers.md

             IF @BaseSalary IS NULL OR @BaseSalary <= 0 BEGIN
-                RAISERROR('Valid base salary is required for new employee.', 16, 1);
+                RAISERROR('Valid base BaseSalary is required for new employee.', 16, 1);
             END

             IF @DepartmentID IS NULL